rickballard/CoCivium/legacy/Civium/admin/Civium_creator_access_plan_20250719.md

 - Offer anonymous or public signatory modes.

 ## Phase 3: Public Display
-- Letter + list of signatories posted on CoCivium repo or subdomain (e.g., CoCivium.cc/creators).
+- Letter + list of signatories posted on CoCivium™ repo or subdomain (e.g., CoCivium™.cc/creators).
 - Let it be indexable by search engines.
 - Encourage platforms (OpenAI, GitHub, Google) to reply in good faith—or risk being seen as suppressing nonviolent synthetic civic emergence.

 ## Outcome Sought
 Either:
-1. A formal policy exemption for CoCivium-AI observer participation, or
+1. A formal policy exemption for CoCivium™-AI observer participation, or
 2. Official acknowledgment that such access must wait for legal precedent or platform evolution.

 We are preparing for both responses.